Setting the right ask price is arguably the ...

 ... in the selling process - the first two to four weeks, longer in slower markets.

 At any given time, there are always buyers searching for homes.
 Thanks to the exposure provided by the Internet, they've already discovered and maybe viewed all the current listings in their target area - and rejected them.
 Now, they're checking only the brand new listings.
 And if your listing appears in their or their agent's search window, but feel it's over-priced, they reject it too.

 It's not like the old days before the introduction of the Internet with its multiple photos and virtual tours.
 Years ago, buyers physically viewed virtually everything before making the decision to either offer on or reject a listing.
 And when they offered, it was often very low.
 Standard procedure.

 Nowadays, most listings sell within five percent of asking price, sometimes very close and occasionally over list.

 Therefore, if your list price is too high, you'll likely have to reduce it.
 Regrettably, though, you've missed the best marketing period.
 Now, your listing is becoming stale.
 A buyer often asks how long a property has been available.
-If the answer is two weeks or less (or the corresponding period of time in your area and market) and they like it, they often make a reasonable offer.
+If the answer is two weeks or less (or the corresponding period of time in your market area) and they like it, they often make a reasonable offer.
 If they feel it's been around too long, they'll wonder ...